-Leaking electrolyte is a common issue with aged or damaged batteries and will usually pass through to the battery terminals.
-Lead-acid batteries requiring refilling and spillages will be more common and may be mistaken for leaks if not cleaned up.
+Leaking electrolyte is a common issue with aged or damaged batteries and usually passes through to the battery terminals.
+Lead-acid batteries requiring refilling or spillages may become more common and may be mistaken for leaks if not cleaned up.

 4. Age of the Battery